6 Most Common Butterflies In Ohio

 Larvae Plants: Pearly Everlasting

-Painted ladies are one of the most widely distributed species of butterfly.
+Painted ladies are one of the most widely distributed species of butterflies.
 They can be found on every continent in the world except Antarctica and Australia.

 Spice Bush Swallowtail